SoftwareAG/sagdevops-templates/templates/sag-cc-mirrors/README.md

 -->
 # Command Central Remote Mirrors Registration

-Use this template to register product and fix mirror repositories in Command Central.
+Use this template to add remote mirror repositories for products and fixes.
+This template connects Command Central to the mirror repositories that already exist on a remote Platform Manager node.

 ## Requirements

+None.

 ### Supported Software AG releases